dimkr/tootik/FEDERATION.md

 * All other outgoing requests have `headers="(request-target) host date"`

 In addition, tootik partially implements [RFC9421](https://datatracker.ietf.org/doc/rfc9421/):
-* It supports `rsa-v1_5-sha256` and `ed25519` signatures and [`ml-dsa-44`](https://c2sp.org/httpsig-pq@v1.0.0) signatures
+* It supports `rsa-v1_5-sha256`, `ed25519` and [`ml-dsa-44`](https://c2sp.org/httpsig-pq@v1.0.0) signatures
 * If `alg` is specified, tootik validates the signature only if the key type matches `alg`
 * It obeys `expires` if specified, but also validates `created` using `MaxRequestAge`
 * Incoming `POST` requests must have at least `("@method" "@target-uri" "content-type" "content-digest")`
 * All other incoming requests must have at least `("@method" "@target-uri")`
 * If query is not empty, `@query` must be signed

-tootik's actors have a traditional RSA key under `publicKey` and an Ed25519 key under `assertionMethod`, as described in [FEP-521a](https://codeberg.org/fediverse/fep/src/branch/main/fep/521a/fep-521a.md).
+tootik's actors have a traditional RSA key under `publicKey` and two keys under `assertionMethod` (see [FEP-521a](https://codeberg.org/fediverse/fep/src/branch/main/fep/521a/fep-521a.md)): Ed25519 and ML-DSA-44.

 By default, tootik uses `draft-cavage-http-signatures` when it signs outgoing requests.
-It starts using RFC9421 (with Ed25519, if possible) when talking to a particular server once these capabilities are 'discovered' in one of several ways:
+It starts using RFC9421 (with Ed25519 or ML-DSA-44, if possible) when talking to a particular server once these capabilities are 'discovered' in one of several ways:
 * When at least one actor on the server advertises support for these capabilities using [FEP-844e](https://codeberg.org/fediverse/fep/src/branch/main/fep/844e/fep-844e.md); tootik assumes this information is true although it's perfectly possible for a server to be behind a reverse proxy that drops the `Signature-Input` header
-* It remembers which servers responded with `200 OK` or `202 Accepted` to a `POST` request signed with RFC9421, with or without Ed25519
+* It remembers which servers responded with `200 OK` or `202 Accepted` to a `POST` request signed with RFC9421, Ed25519 or ML-DSA-44
-* When it accepts a RFC9421-signed (with or without Ed25519) request from another server, it assumes this server also supports incoming requests signed like this
+* When it accepts a RFC9421-signed (with or without Ed25519 or ML-DSA-44) request from another server, it assumes this server also supports incoming requests signed like this
-* It does **not** implement ['double-knocking'](https://swicg.github.io/activitypub-http-signature/#how-to-upgrade-supported-versions) to detect RFC9421 support, because it's uncommon and this mechanism is very likely to double the number of outgoing requests; instead, tootik randomly (see `RFC9421Threshold` and `Ed25519Threshold`) tries RFC9421 and Ed25519 in `POST` requests to servers that still haven't advertised or demonstrated support, to prevent deadlock if these servers are waiting too
+* It does **not** implement ['double-knocking'](https://swicg.github.io/activitypub-http-signature/#how-to-upgrade-supported-versions) to detect RFC9421 support, because it's uncommon and this mechanism is very likely to double the number of outgoing requests; instead, tootik randomly (see `RFC9421Threshold`, `Ed25519Threshold` and `MLDSA44Threshold`) tries RFC9421, Ed25519 or ML-DSA-44 in `POST` requests to servers that still haven't advertised or demonstrated support, to prevent deadlock if these servers are waiting too

 ## Collections